-Rules of Court
+88 Rules of Court

-- 88. (1) The Cabinet member responsible for the administration of justice may, after due consideration of any proposal put forward by the Rules Board for Courts of Law, established by section 2 of the Rules Board for Courts of Law Act, 1985 (Act No. 107 of 1985), make and implement rules in respect of any aspect of this Act. - (2) Any rule made in terms of subsection (1) must, before publication in the Gazette, be approved by Parliament.
+(1) The Cabinet member responsible for the administration of justice may, after due consideration of any proposal put forward by the Rules Board for Courts of Law, established by section 2 of the Rules Board for Courts of Law Act, 1985 (Act 107 of 1985), make and implement rules in respect of any aspect of this Act.

+(2) Any rule made in terms of subsection (1) must, before publication in the Gazette, be approved by Parliament.

-Establishment and jurisdiction of One-Stop Child Justice Centres
+89 Establishment and jurisdiction of One-Stop Child Justice Centres

-- 89. (1) The Cabinet member responsible for the administration of justice, in consultation with the Cabinet members responsible for social development, safety and security and correctional services, may establish centres to be known as One-Stop Child Justice Centres. - (2) Each Cabinet member referred to in subsection (1) is severally responsible for the provision of resources and services by their respective departments as may be agreed to enable a One-Stop Child Justice Centre to function effectively. - (3) The objective of a One-Stop Child Justice Centre is to promote co-operation between government departments, and between government departments and the non-governmental sector and civil society, to ensure an integrated and holistic approach in the implementation of this Act. - (4) A One-Stop Child Justice Centre must have a child justice court and may 25 include- - (a) offices for use by members of the South African Police Service; - (b) offices for use by probation officers; - (c) facilities to accommodate children temporarily, pending the conclusion of a preliminary inquiry; - (d) offices for use by a child's legal representative; - (e) offices for use by persons who are able to provide diversion and prevention services: - (f) offices for use by persons authorised to trace the families of a child; - (g) offices for use by persons who are able to provide correctional supervision; - (h) a children's court; and - (i) any other relevant facility. - (5) (a) Each One-Stop Child Justice Centre must establish a management committee, consisting of senior officials of the Departments of Justice and Constitutional Development, Social Development and Correctional Services and the South African 40 Police Service, the Legal Aid Board and other relevant organs of state. - (b) The management committee may invite persons to its meetings, when necessary, for technical assistance, support or advice. - (c) The management committee referred to in paragraph (a) must meet at least once every three months. - (6) For purposes of subsection (1), the Cabinet member responsible for the administration of justice may, by notice in the Gazette - (a) define the area of jurisdiction of a One-Stop Child Justice Centre, which may consist of any number of districts, sub-districts or any other areas of
+(1) The Cabinet member responsible for the administration of justice, in consultation with the Cabinet members responsible for social development, safety and security and correctional services, may establish centres to be known as One-Stop Child Justice Centres.

+(2) Each Cabinet member referred to in subsection (1) is severally responsible for the provision of resources and services by their respective departments as may be agreed to enable a One-Stop Child Justice Centre to function effectively.

+(3) The objective of a One-Stop Child Justice Centre is to promote co-operation between government departments, and between government departments and the non-governmental sector and civil society, to ensure an integrated and holistic approach in the implementation of this Act.
+(4) A One-Stop Child Justice Centre must have a child justice court and may include-

+- (a) offices for use by members of the South African Police Service; - (b) offices for use by probation officers; - (c) facilities to accommodate children temporarily, pending the conclusion of a preliminary inquiry; - (d) offices for use by a child's legal representative; - (e) offices for use by persons who are able to provide diversion and prevention services; - (f) offices for use by persons authorised to trace the families of a child; - (g) offices for use by persons who are able to provide correctional supervision; - (h) a children's court; and - (i) any other relevant facility.

+(5) (a)Each One-Stop Child Justice Centre must establish a management committee, consisting of senior officials of the Departments of Justice and Constitutional Development, Social Development and Correctional Services and the South African Police Service, Legal Aid South Africa and other relevant organs of state.
+[Para. (a) amended by s.
+25 (1) of Act 39 of 2014.]

+(b) The management committee may invite persons to its meetings, when necessary, for technical assistance, support or advice.

+(c) The management committee referred to in paragraph (a) must meet at least once every three months.

+(6) For purposes of subsection (1), the Cabinet member responsible for the administration of justice may, by notice in the Gazette-

-- jurisdiction created in terms of section 2 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944); - (b) increase or reduce the area of jurisdiction of each One-Stop Child Justice Centre; and - (c) withdraw or vary any notice under this subsection.
+- (a) define the area of jurisdiction of a One-Stop Child Justice Centre, which may consist of any number of districts, sub-districts or any other areas of jurisdiction created in terms of section 2 of the Magistrates' Courts Act, 1944 (Act 32 of 1944); - (b) increase or reduce the area of jurisdiction of each One-Stop Child Justice Centre; and - (c) withdraw or vary any notice under this subsection.

-Referral of information relating to age to Department of Home Affairs
+90 Referral of information relating to age to Department of Home Affairs